 The multi-awarded artist first her gained her fame as a singer.
 She debuted at a concert at New York City’s Town Hall in 1960 singing stories and legends of the Abeniki Nation.
 She performed throughout North America and Europe, self-accompanied on a hand-drum and rattle, at museums, prisons, universities and folk festivals for most of the 60s.
 In 1967, The National Film Board invited her to serve as an advisor on films about Indigenous Peoples.
 This began her prolific career as a documentarist having written, produced and directed about 50 films so far.
 Focusing on redressing injustices to Indigenous Peoples, the filmmaker combines Indigenous oral traditions with methods of documentary cinema making her documentaries unique and profound.
 Among her multi-awarded works include Richard Cardinal: Cry from a Diary of a Metis Child (1986), Kanehsatake: 270 Years of Resistance (1993), and Is the Crown at War with Us?
 (2002).
 Many of her films shed light on the struggles of Indigenous Peoples and have brought public awareness and change.

 Aside from her numerous awards for her documentaries, Alanis Obomsawin has been bestowed the titles Officer of the Order of Canada and Grand Officer of the National Order of Québec.
 Among the many awards she has earned are the Prix Albert-Tessier and the Canadian Screen Awards’ Humanitarian Award, multiple Governor General’s Awards, lifetime achievement awards and honorary degrees.
+In November 2019, she received the Companion of the Order of Canada – the highest honour within the Order of Canada.

 See some of her work here: National Film Board, Alanis Obomsawin